(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 Sexual abuse in Germany

 Thus the drop height is given.
 When the good shepherd commits criminal acts on a large scale, and the scandals can no longer be swept under the rug, the church's house is shaken to its foundations.
 Slowly.
-Most of the cases of sexual abuse in Germany took place in the years between 1950 and 1990, and so it often took a quarter of a century for the silence to be broken, demonstrating the scale of the problems.
+Most cases of sexual abuse in Germany took place in the years between 1950 and 1990, and then it often took a quarter of a century for the silence to be broken, which demonstrates the scale of the problems.
 It was not until 1989 that the UN Convention on the Rights of the Child saw the light of day.
-Section 34 reads: "The parties undertake to protect the child against all forms of sexual exploitation and sexual abuse.
+Section 34 reads: "The parties undertake to protect childrenone against all forms of sexual exploitation and sexual abuse.
 To this end, the parties shall in particular take all appropriate national, bilateral and multilateral measures [...].'
-The church, however believes in being unbound by state laws.
-It isees itself accountable only to God, and his laws are its laws, in its own interpretation.
+Now the church, for its part, believes in being unbound by state laws.
+It is accountable to God, and his laws are its laws, in its own interpretation.

 The church sees itself as being unbound by state laws.

 Großbölting reports on a decisive turning point in the processing of sexual abuse within the Catholic Church.
 On a January day in 2010, three men in their forties visited their former school in Berlin, the Jesuit Canisius College.
 Here they informed the management about how two priests had sexually abused them decades ago.
-Thus they triggered an avalanche that led to countless disclosures not only of the abuse itself, but also of the dealings with it, including the church's consistent secrecy (in their own eyes legitimized by the duty of confidentiality), which made it easy for the culprits to continue the abuse somewhere else.
+Thus they triggered an avalanche that led to countless disclosures not only of the abuse itself, but also of the dealings with it, including the church's consistent secrecy (in their own eyes legitimized by the duty of secrecy), which led to the culprits without further ado, in another place , could continue the abuse.
 The scandals had ripple effects both nationally and internationally.
 A new awareness emerged: Sexual abuse in general and especially towards children and young people has been a problem within the church from the very beginning.
 This was revealed not least by dramatic revelations in the USA and Ireland.
 (See The world's best Catholics? – spring/22, MODERN TIMES)

 Has not decreased in number today